En Rajangam

-En Rajangam is a 1994 Tamil language comedy drama film directed and produced by Siraj.
+En Rajangam is a 1994 Indian Tamil language comedy drama film directed and produced by Siraj.
 The film stars Anandaraj, Ramarjun, Vinodhini and Sreeja, with Jaishankar, Ravichandran, Eashwar, Shanmugasundaram, Vennira Aadai Moorthy and Thyagu playing supporting roles.
 It was released on 18 March 1994.

 Plot

 Gopalakrishnan is an honest and naive police constable who lives with his only sister Sugandhi.
-Sugandhi and her classmate Suresh (Ramarjun) quarrel for small matters.
+Sugandhi and her classmate Suresh (Ramarjun) quarrel over small matters.
 Meanwhile, Gopalakrishnan and Kalyani squabble whenever they meet.
 One day, Kalyani's mother dies and Gopalakrishnan brings her at his home.
-Later, Suresh and Sugandhi fall in love with each other and they get married secretly.
+Later, Suresh and Sugandhi fall in love and they get married secretly.
 Suresh's mother is later killed and the innocent Gopalakrishnan is arrested.
 Suresh discovers that the murder was planned by the corrupt politician Kodandam.
 What transpires later forms the crux of the story.